angry-tony/A-collection-of-OSS-tools/README.md

 * [jmxtrans](https://github.com/jmxtrans/jmxtrans) - Connector between speaking to a JVM via JMX on one end and whatever logging / monitoring / graphing package -- `Java`
 * [Kale](https://codeascraft.com/2013/06/11/introducing-kale/) - Monitoring stack by Etsy -- `article`
 * [LibreNMS](http://www.librenms.org/) - GPL fork of Observium -- `various lang`
-* [Monit](http://mmonit.com/monit/) - Includes tools to automatically take action when certain conditions are met -- `C`
+* [Monit](http://mmonit.com/monit/) - Includes tools to automatically take action when certain conditions are met (eg: restart a process when it dies) -- `C`
 * [Monitorix](http://www.monitorix.org/) - So lightweight that it can be used in mobile devices, aka Mikaku -- `perl`
 * [Naemon](http://www.naemon.org/) - Modular Nagios fork -- `various lang`
 * [Nagios](http://www.nagios.org/) - One of the most widely used OSS monitoring programs -- `various lang`